ansys/pyensight/doc/source/user_guide/index.rst

                  ========================== ======================================================
                  |PART_AUX_GEOM|            An auxiliary geometry part allows for scripted creation
                                             of objects like boxes that can be used in other calculations or to enhance visualizations.
-An example is a backdrop.
+A backdrop is an example.
                  |PART_BUILT_UP|            This part is more commonly known as a *subset* part.
 It
                                             allows for collections of elements and nodes to be selected from a set of input parts.
 These are merged into this